-Apart from the high cost, the insufficient stocks in pharmacies and limited number of doctors who can prescribe marijuana for therapeutic purposes also make it difficult for patients in need to have access to cannabis-based treatments.
+Apart from the high cost, the insufficient stocks in pharmacies and limited number of doctors who can prescribe medical cannabis for therapeutic purposes also make it difficult for patients in the Czech Republic in need to have access to cannabis-based treatments.

 Although medicinal marijuana has been legal for six years, the production and sale of cannabis for recreational purposes remains illegal in the Czech Republic, although some politicians, including from the opposition Pirate Party, are attempting to push for a liberalization of the current legislation on the matter.